The Three Investigators: Jupiter

+Peter

 Peter "Pete" Crenshaw, Second Investigator—Pete is an athletic youth who dislikes dangerous situations, but is nonetheless reliable as the "action member" of the team.
 Pete loves and cares for animals, and is fond of uttering the exclamation "Gleeps!".
 His father works as a film technician for special effects in Hollywood.

 Pete is a frequent companion of Jupiter on stake-outs and other field trips, particularly in the earlier mysteries, when Bob is unavailable.
 While he may not have the intellectual ability of Jupiter, Pete is nonetheless considered as an equal in the stories and is able to point out Jupiter's own shortcomings (usually in a comical fashion).
 He is also capable of making deductions and sometimes serves as the clue-bearer instead of Bob.
 He has an excellent sense of direction, as in The Mystery of the Stuttering Parrot.

+Bob

 Robert "Bob" Andrews, Records and Research—Bob is studious and meticulous, and wears glasses.
 Depending on the case, Bob's father is a sports writer, business journalist, or political journalist, and occasionally helps The Three Investigators in some of their cases.

 Early in the series, Bob is hampered physically by a leg brace he wore, due to multiple fractures suffered when he rolled down a hill.
 This handicap relegated him to a more studious and less physical involvement.
 Bob works part-time in the local library, suiting his role as data collector.
 Bob also serves as the clue-bearer for many of the adventures, because of his research at the library.
 Bob's leg brace is removed between the end of Whispering Mummy and the beginning of Green Ghost.

 Headquarters

-The office of the Three Investigators is a house trailer, hidden among the piles of junk at the edge of Uncle Titus' junkyard.
-The house trailer has multiple secret exits, a small lab, a darkroom, and an office with a phone, typewriter, and reference works.
-Many other utensils, such as a tape recorder or a periscope, were built by Jupiter who used spare parts found in the scrapyard.
+Part workshop, hideaway, and detective office, the Three Investigators maintain their headquarters in an old house trailer hidden among piles of junk at the edge of the Jones's scrapyard.
+The house trailer is outfitted with multiple secret exits, a small lab, darkroom, telephone, typewriter, and reference works.
+Jupiter often used spare parts salvaged from the scrapyard to build equipment for the team, including a tape recorder and periscope.